 Each educator at CNS has outstanding experience, advanced training or degrees, and a commitment to ongoing professional development.
 Above all, every one of them loves to guide children through the process and joys of real discovery.

 Nancy has been teaching for over 25 years.
 A graduate of the University of Massachusetts, she has worked at many early childhood centers, including the Harvard Radcliffe Center, and managing her own.
 She worked closely with the Child Development Department while at Harvard in both practice and training of new educators.
 She has extensive training in the Reggio Emilia approach, including being chosen to travel to Reggio Emilia on a study tour.
+She also recently attended a study tour in New Zealand.
 She brings a particular interest in nature and environmental education to the classroom.
-In addition to teaching and learning, she enjoys photography, dancing, crafts and time with her family.
-This past summer, she spent touring Italy by bicycle.
+In addition to teaching and learning, she enjoys photography, dancing, crafts, bicycle tours and time with her family.

 Greenway, Greenhouse Stephanie has been teaching for over 15 years.
 A graduate of Emerson College, she has a master's degree in Communication Disorders.
 As a speech and language pathologist, she has experience working with children and adults in rehabilitation facilities, hospitals, outpatient clinics and early intervention programs.
 She brings a particular interest and expertise in language and literacy development.
-She recently attended Lesley University’s Annual Reggio Emilia Inspired Institute and will focus on incorporating playful literacy strategies in the classroom this year.
-Besides teaching and learning, she enjoys reading, traveling and sailing with her family.
+She recently attended a study tour to Reggio Emilia and this summer served as a guide at The Wonder of Learning.
+Besides teaching and learning, she enjoys reading, traveling and sailing with her family

-Krystal joined CNS last fall.
+Arboretum, Investigators Krystal has been at CNS for over 4 years and is returning this year from a year teaching and studying and teaching at Boston University.
 She graduated from the University of New Hampshire with a B.S. in Family Studies specialized in Early Childhood Development and Education.
-At UNH, she became very passionate about and inspired by the Reggio Emilia approach.
-Krystal most recently taught at the UNH Child Study and Development Center with children ages six weeks to six years old.
-In the classroom, her passions include exploring nature, music, and early literacy with children.
-Outside of school, Krystal enjoys reading, live music, traveling, and spending time with friends and family.
+She is very passionate about and inspired by the Reggio Emilia approach to teaching and learning.
+In the classroom, her interests include exploring nature, social learning, and early literacy with children.
+Outside of school, Krystal enjoys reading, yoga, music, and spending time with friends, family, and pets.

-Carly has been working with young children for over 10 years.
-Since 2007, she has been inspired by the Reggio Emilia approach, and embraces this approach both in the classroom as well as in her life outside of school.
+Carly has been working with young children for over 12 years.
+Since 2007, she has been inspired by the Reggio Emilia approach and embraces this approach both in the classroom as well as in her life outside of school.
 With a Master’s Degree in Children’s Literature and Bachelor’s Degree in Early Childhood Education, reading, writing, and storytelling with children is especially close to her heart.
-Apart from learning alongside of and being inspired by children, Carly enjoys cooking, writing, and loves traveling around the world and learning from new experiences outside of her comfort zone.
+She also loves traveling the world and learning from new experiences outside of her comfort zone.
+Recently, she joined a study tour with Bank Street to see the schools in Morocco.
+Apart from learning alongside and being inspired by children, Carly enjoys creating art, writing, and volunteering with and for her neighbors in our diverse community.

-Lise has been teaching at schools in the Boston area for 12 years.
+Lise has been teaching at schools in the Boston area for 15 years.
 She has a Master of Science in Child Development from Wheelock College and a Bachelor of Arts in English from the University of Colorado in Boulder.
 Lise has been studying the Reggio Emilia approach since 2000 through coursework, trainings, study groups, and conferences.
 She spent 8 years as a teacher-researcher at Harvard’s Peabody Terrace Children’s Center, working with her colleagues to transform the center into a Reggio-inspired school.
 Lise is particularly interested in how children develop relationships with materials and how children’s questions inspire learning.
+With Stephanie, she went on a study tour to Reggio Emilia and has served as a guide for visiting educators at CNS.
+She also teaches educators at the university level as part of the Lesley-Bunker Hill collaborative, coaches at the Epiphany Early Learning Center and facilitates workshops for educators.
 Recently, Lise has been studying nature-based early childhood education and focusing on how to foster a relationship with nature among young children in an urban environment.
-Away from the classroom, Lise enjoys reading and spending time outside with her family.
+Away from the classroom, Lise enjoys producing theater with children, reading and spending time outside with her family.

 List of 5 items.

 Co-Founder and Co-Director Kelly Pellagrini brings more than 15 years experience in early childhood education.
 In addition to a B.A. from Bates College, Kelly holds Masters degrees from Smith College and Lesley University, in Curriculum and Teaching and Bilingual Early Childhood Education, respectively.
+Currently, she is part of the first cohort of early childhood leaders at the Saul Zaentz Early Education Initiative at Harvard.
 She has worked as a teacher, administrator and curriculum coordinator at the Saint Francis School in Moravia, Costa Rica, public schools in Amherst and Boston, Massachusetts, and at the Smith College Lab School.
 She has served on the Mayor Advisory Committee for 0-5 School Readiness, and has been active in creating early childhood programs throughout the area.
 She recently received an Unsung Heroine Award for her extensive civic involvement.
 In addition to her work at CNS, she serves as an advisor to many schools as well as mentor, instructor and advocate in early childhood.
 She writes, speaks and consults on early childhood research.
+She was the lead organizer for the Wonder of Learning Boston.
 When not at CNS, she enjoys time with her family, especially playing with her two children who continue to inspire her work.

-Cady has over 12 years of experience working as a teacher and administrator in independent schools.
+Cady has over 15 years of experience working as a teacher and administrator in independent schools.
 She has a B.S. from Boston University and a M. Ed. from Lesley University, with a focus on Creative Arts in Learning.
-She started as a Lead Teacher in a combined 4th-6th grade classroom, then went on to develop an art curriculum and teach studio art and art history classes to preschool- 5th grade.
-She was the Director of a large summer camp on Cape Cod for ten years.
+Currently, she is part of the first cohort of early childhood leaders at the Saul Zaentz Early Education Initiative at Harvard.
+She started as a Lead Teacher in an independent primary school, teaching grades 4, 5, and 6 with an emergent curriculum.
+Inspired by the Reggio Approach, Cady then went on to develop a fine art curriculum while teaching studio art and art history classes to preschool- 5th grade.
+She was the Director of a large summer day camp on Cape Cod for ten years.
 As a former Gallery Instructor at the MFA, she is trained in VTS and continues to practice and study the methodology.
-She enjoys teaching and playing with her two young children.
+She enjoys teaching and playing with her three young children.

 Co-Founder and Senior Advisor Jennipher Ray has been involved in CNS since the beginning as a parent, board president and director.
 Now, she volunteers and works as an administrative support on occasion.